Koenkk/zigbee2mqtt.io/docs/integration/home_assistant.md

 this is configured by default.
 If you are using an older version, be sure to add this to your `configuration.yaml` if you want Zigbee2MQTT to resend the cached values when Home Assistant restarts

+## Device/group page
+Since Home Assistant 2021.11 the device/group page in Home Assistant can directly link to the frontend (*Visit device* button).
+To enable this set the `url` in the [frontend](../information/frontend) configuration.

 ## Home Assistant device registry
 When using Home Assistant MQTT discovery, Zigbee2MQTT integrates with the [Home Assistant device registry](https://developers.home-assistant.io/docs/en/device_registry_index.html).